tgdwyer/WebCola/README.md

 [Homepage with code and more examples](http://marvl.infotech.monash.edu/webcola)

-Note: While the D3 adaptor works for both v3 and v4, the code must be written as if it is D3 v3.
-Follow the setup in the homepage for more details.
+Note: While D3 adaptor supports both D3 v3 and D3 v4, WebCoLa's interface is styled like D3 v3.
+Follow the setup in our homepage for more details.

 Installation
 ------------